-A striking pillar-box red kitchen island is the dramatic centrepiece to this traditional country kitchen.
+This striking pillar-box red kitchen island idea is the dramatic centrepiece to this traditional country kitchen.
 Balance out the strong colour with dark granite worktops.
 Echo the colour throughout the rest of the kitchen, with coordinating blinds and curtains.

 14. Add a simple splashback to reflect colour choice

 Sometimes less is more.
 A slither of crimson red goes a long way to inject a touch of personality to this otherwise ‘safe’ kitchen space.
 The two-tone kitchen is broken up with a hit of intense red with the addition of a practical splashback.

 This effect would work well in any seemingly plain kitchen, because the use of a minimal accent colour isn’t at risk of overpowering the look.